Do You Grind Your Teeth?

 - Restorative Dentistry: If you have experienced tooth damage as a result of tooth grinding, dental bonding, dental crowns, and other restorative dentistry treatments to repair your tooth.

-- Mouthguards/ Night Guard: A custom night guard can prevent the biting surfaces of the teeth from coming together.
+- Mouthguards/Night Guard: A custom mouthguard or night guard can prevent the biting surfaces of your teeth from coming together and stop grinding.

 Schedule a Consultation